bg

 Symptoms

-Often signs of the menopause (like erratic periods) appear three or four years before periods stop for good, and go on for a year or two after the last period.
+Often signs of the menopause (like erratic periods) appear three or four years before periods stop for good.
 In some cases, the lead up to the last period can take up to 10 years.
+Some symptoms (like hot flushes) can go on for a year or two after the last period.

 What is a hot flush?